Cameron Whitson

 -

-As a lifelong resident of the Slater-Marietta community, boasts over forty years of experience in the criminal justice system.
-His passion lies in serving the community through involvement in recovery groups and facilitating connections to resources that empower individuals to progress in their lives.
-Throughout his extensive career, he has witnessed the profound effects of broken families and the generational impact of certain behaviors within the criminal justice field.
-Actively engaged in various capacities at Marietta First Baptist Church, Jimmy finds joy in missions, outreach efforts, both locally and globally, emphasizing his commitment to making a positive impact in diverse communities.
+Jimmy, a lifelong resident of the Slater-Marietta community, brings over 40 years of experience in the criminal justice system.
+He is passionate about serving others through recovery groups and by helping individuals connect with resources that support personal growth and transformation.
+Throughout his career, he has seen firsthand the lasting impact of broken families and generational cycles within the justice system.
+Deeply involved at Marietta First Baptist Church, Jimmy is active in missions and outreach efforts—both locally and globally—demonstrating his ongoing commitment to making a meaningful difference in the lives of others.

 -

-Maurice holds a Master of Divinity Degree from Southwestern Baptist Theological Seminary and a doctorate from Fuller Theological Seminary.
-Retired as a Baptist minister, he continues to contribute as a church growth consultant.
-With a pastoral history that includes 18 years at Marietta First Baptist Church and 17 years at First Baptist Indian Trail, NC, Maurice possesses a unique connection to Marietta's current families, having pastored their parents.
-Growing up in a substance-abusive home and losing a sister to drug abuse has fueled his passion for relational Christianity.
-He is deeply committed to addressing the impact of drugs on children and families, drawing from personal experience to advocate for healing and understanding within communities.
+Maurice holds a Master of Divinity from Southwestern Baptist Theological Seminary and a Doctorate from Fuller Theological Seminary.
+Now retired from full-time ministry, he continues to serve as a church growth consultant.
+His pastoral journey includes 18 years at Marietta First Baptist Church and 17 years at First Baptist Church of Indian Trail, NC.
+This long-standing leadership has fostered a deep connection with Marietta’s current families—many of whom he once pastored as children.
+Having grown up in a home affected by substance abuse and experiencing the loss of a sister to drug addiction, Maurice is especially passionate about relational Christianity.
+His personal story fuels his commitment to addressing the impact of drugs on children and families, and he advocates for healing, hope, and restoration within the community.

 -